 Attending a school matinee at the Mondavi Center might be the first opportunity students have to be part of an audience for live performance.
 Select school matinee performances are supported by free Pre-Matinee Classroom Talks given by a Friend of Mondavi Center docent.

-Cue Sheets are created for teachers to prepare their students before attending a school matinee.
+Cue Sheets and Study Guides are created for teachers to prepare their students before attending a school matinee.
 They are intended to provide background information on the artists, the art form, any geographical, demographic, or cultural information that would enhance students’ understanding of the performance.

 The Sacramento and Davis Dance for Parkinson’s program is now being managed by Pamela Trokanski Dance Theatre.
 For more information on classes, contact Robin Carlson at email@example.com.